apla/me.apla.cordova.app-preferences/README.md

 1. Native execution on iOS using `NSUserDefaults`
 1. Native execution on Android using `android.content.SharedPreferences`
 1. Native execution on Windows Phone using `IsolatedStorageSettings.ApplicationSettings`
+1. Native execution on Windows 8 using `IsolatedStorageSettings.ApplicationSettings`
 1. (untested) fallback using `localStorage`

 Notes:
 ---
 1. iOS, Android and Windows Phone basic values (`string`, `number`, `boolean`) stored using typed fields.
 1. Complex values, such as arrays and objects, always stored using JSON notation.
-1. Dictionaries supported only on iOS, so on another platforms when using dict key will be written like `<dict>.<key>`
+1. Dictionaries supported on iOS and Windows 8, so on another platforms when using dict key will be written like `<dict>.<key>`

 Tests: